Facico/Chinese-Vicuna/README.md

     - lora models
       - 50w data：https://github.com/Facico/Chinese-Vicuna/tree/master/lora-Vicuna/checkpoint-4000
       - 100w data:  https://github.com/Facico/Chinese-Vicuna/tree/master/lora-Vicuna/checkpoint-8000
-    - Since the model is relatively small, it is temporarily uploaded on github(about 30M)
+    - Since the model is relatively small, it is temporarily uploaded on github(about 30M).More lora models will be uploaded later on huggingface or on the BaiduDownload or Google Drive
     - The model uses 8bit+lora+256 tokens

 - Device：